🛡️ Insurance Appealsinternational

 What you need to prepare

-• Denial letter from the insurance company (with specific reason codes and explanation of benefits)
+• Denial letter with the specific reason code and explanation of benefits — this is your roadmap

-• Your insurance policy number, group number, and claim number
+• Your policy number, group number, and claim number

-• Complete medical records relevant to the denied treatment (diagnosis, test results, treatment history, progress notes)
+• Relevant medical records: diagnosis, test results, treatment history, and progress notes

-• Clinical guidelines from recognized medical organizations supporting the treatment (e.g., NICE, AMA, WHO)
+• Clinical guidelines from recognized organizations (NICE, AMA, WHO, specialty societies) and peer-reviewed studies supporting the treatment

-• Corrected billing codes from your healthcare provider (if the denial was due to coding errors)
+• Corrected billing codes from your provider's billing department (if denial was for coding errors)

 Deadline